Organizing hospitality festivities

 Approach

-This is how you report a festivity and request a waiver for opening hours:
+This is how you report a festivity and apply for an exemption for opening hours:

 Reporting an incidental festivity is free of charge.